wp-plugins/photo-gallery/readme.txt

 *   Support for YouTube and Vimeo videos within Galleries.
 *   Possibility of uploading images from the Media Library of the website.
 *   Possibility to add tags to all images at once.
-*   Right-click enabling option for the image downloads protection.
+*   Right-click disabling option for the image downloads protection.
 *   Possibility to display images in the albums in thumbnail or masonry view upon opening
 *   WordPress Search Integration by gallery and album title
-*   Possibility to display the number of the images in the lighbox (optional feature)
+*   Possibility to display the number of the images in the gallery lighbox (optional feature)
 *   Resizing possibility after adding the images
 *   Possibility to display Search Box on the gallery page for the search based on titles
 *   Possibility to display the number of images in the lighbox